Beyond the "Off Switch": The Case for Coactive AI in a World of Automated Decisions

 Human Factors Definition List

-• Joint Cognitive System (JCS): A system in which humans and technology act as co-agents to achieve a goal, emphasizing the interdependence of the two rather than seeing them as separate entities.
+• Joint Cognitive System (JCS): A system in which humans and technology act as co-agents to achieve a goal, emphasizing their interdependence rather than treating them as separate entities.

-• Moral Crumple Zone: A term describing how responsibility for a system's failure may be disproportionately attributed to a human operator, even when the failure was primarily driven by the system's design or automation.
+• Moral Crumple Zone: The phenomenon where responsibility for a system’s failure is disproportionately attributed to a human operator, even when the failure was primarily driven by the system’s design or automation.

-• Lumberjack Effect: The phenomenon where higher levels of automation lead to a more severe "fall" (failure) because the human operator has lost the situational awareness required to recover the system manually.
+• Lumberjack Effect: The phenomenon where higher levels of automation lead to a more severe failure because the human operator has lost the situational awareness required to recover the system manually.

 • Substitution Myth: The mistaken belief that automation “replaces” a human task.
 In reality, automation transforms the task, often introducing new, more complex cognitive demands.

-• Calibrated Trust: The state where a user’s trust in an automated system accurately matches the system’s actual capabilities and reliability.
+• Calibrated Trust: The state where a user’s trust in an automated system accurately matches that system’s actual capabilities and reliability.

 • Observability: The degree to which a system allows a human operator to perceive and understand its internal state, logic, and future intentions.